Code-Institute-Submissions/ci-milestonefour/README.md

 I used Balsamiq before because it is a great tool for planning stages and really helps you with design aspects of the website.
 It gives you a real feel and look at a plan and make it easier to visualise.

-All the wireframes for this project can be found here in [wireframes](https://github.com/mattjboland/ci-milestonefour/tree/master/wireframes)
+All the wireframes for this project can be found by clicking here [wireframes](https://github.com/mattjboland/ci-milestonefour/tree/master/wireframes)

 ### Framework